jcarrabino/TwitterBot/README.md

     access_token_secret : ""
 }
 ```
-You should then copy and pasy your four Twitter Keys/Tokens inside the double quotes next to their corresponding variable names.
+You should then copy and paste your four Twitter Keys/Tokens inside the double quotes next to the corresponding variable names.
 When you have finished this go back to `bot.js`.
 Now that we have our keys stored in a configuration file we can initialize a Twit object by executing the following lines of code,
 ```javascript
 //Set up Twitter
 var twit = require('twit');